 The School Grade Report allows schools to set up customizable ‘report card’ style reports.
 These include a customizable Grade Scale (A, B, C, etc.) and customizable Grade Ranges (i.e., 90-100% correct = A).
 Grade scales for the blue School Subject Tabs (Managed Tabs) can be set up by a School Admin.
 The grade scales can be customized with point values for each test.
-Scroll down to the bottom of this page if you prefer to watch the video.
+Step-by-step instructions can be found below the video.

 1. On the Home Screen, select "All Teachers" on the left side and select a Blue Subject Tab.